kfsoftware/fabric-x-operator/docs/quick-start.md

     value: arma
 ```

-Update this to match your channel name (default is `mychannel` from the genesis block).
+Update this to match your channel name (default is `arma` from the genesis block).

 ## Verification